cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -query-scheduler.max-outstanding-requests-per-tenant
   [max_outstanding_requests_per_tenant: <int> | default = 100]

-  # When configured, if a querier disconnects without notifying a graceful
+  # If a querier disconnects without sending notification about graceful
-  # shutdown, the query-scheduler keeps the querier in the tenant's shard until
+  # shutdown, the query-scheduler will keep the querier in the tenant's shard
-  # the forget timeout expires.
+  # until the forget timeout expires.
 This feature is useful to reduce the blast
   # radius when shuffle-sharding is enabled.
   # CLI flag: -query-scheduler.querier-forget-timeout
   [querier_forget_timeout: <duration> | default = 0s]